produktor/web/docs/project/business-plan.md

 ### Q1/2022

-- launch of MWP based on TERA on the local market.
+- launch of MWP based on [SIA](https://sia.tech/) on the local market.
 - testing.
 - adaptation for the launch of the DCS.
 - development and launch of the advertising campaign.